Joshua Tree Wedding Photographer

 I visited Joshua Tree for the first time ten years ago when my brother was stationed at the military base there.
 I was immediately enchanted, and have since gone back on many personal trips – one of which was on the way out to our wedding in Big Sur.
 And when we hiked the Pacific Crest Trail, we went through the Mojave desert, skirting just around the park.

-Nate and I have traveled all over the world and despite our best efforts, we have never found another place like Joshua Tree.
+I’ve traveled all over the world and despite our best efforts, we have never found another place like Joshua Tree.
 The high desert feels like home.

 Joshua Tree is a place we love dearly, one we frequent often, and one we would love to share with you.